cristhiandcl/pokedex-app-remastered/README.md

 ![image](https://user-images.githubusercontent.com/83930705/203441888-2d2dd9ee-4927-4d86-be2c-ef20d33326dd.png)

- You can scroll down and find manually your pokemon or you can simply type down the pokemon's name to find it \
+ You can scroll down and find manually your pokemon or you can type down the pokemon's name to find it \
  easily

 ![image](https://user-images.githubusercontent.com/83930705/203442553-f384246e-4070-42c5-b69c-f037be403f55.png)